 Applicable Provided Drawing Requirements Digital Copies Technical drawings and plans provided in pdf format unless requested otherwise (i.e. the most recent version of AutoCAD).
 GIS data and mapping should be submitted in an acceptable ESRI format and be properly georeferenced to real world coordinates (i.e., NAD83, UTM, Zone 17).
 It is highly desirable that mapping related data be submitted in ArcGIS Geodatabase format, containing all spatial, attribute, metadata and spatial joins/data rules.
 ESRI shape file format is an acceptable alternative.
-Topographic Survey Detailed topographic survey of the site by an OLS or qualified P.Eng. extending a minimum 15m upstream and downstream of the project footprint, with information collected at 1m intervals along the creek.
-The survey is to identify/confirm/include items such as: • Creek inverts, creek thalweg • Bankfull locations • Existing infrastructure/utilities • Observed water level • Dams/weirs/knick points • Date surveyed, etc. Plan View(s) Plan view(s) showing existing conditions and proposed development conditions including: Detailed grading (clearly illustrate how the proposed works will blend in with the undisturbed areas) Limit of work/disturbance Watercourse (bankfull width) Culvert/Bridges Location of approximate regulated limits (ARL) and applicable natural hazards, specifically:: Aerial Photograph(s) Plan view of the proposed works and limits of disturbance (or other, specifically), superimposed over top of a recent aerial photograph of the site.
+Topographic Survey Detailed topographic survey of the site by an OLS extending a minimumm upstream and downstream of the project footprint, with information collected at 1m intervals along the creek.
+The survey is to identify/confirm/include items such as: • Creek inverts, creek thalweg • Slopes /valley walls/retaining walls (top and bottom of bank) • Existing infrastructure/utilities • Slopes /valley walls/retaining walls (top and bottom of bank) • Existing infrastructure/utilities • Slopes /valley walls/retaining walls (top and bottom of bank) • Diserved water level • Limit of wetlands, staked by Conservation Halton • Dams/weirs/knick points • Benchmarks • Date surveyed, etc. Plan View(s) Plan view(s) showing existing conditions and proposed conditions including: Detailed grading (clearly illustrate how the proposed works will blend in with the undisturbed areas) Limit of work/disturbance Watercourse (bankfull width) Culvert/bridges Flooding hazard limit and location of hydraulic crosssections with regulatory flood elevations.
+Location of regulated features, regulation limits and applicable setbacks, specifically: Aerial Photograph(s) Plan view of the proposed works and limits of disturbance (or other, specifically), superimposed over top of a recent aerial photograph of the site.
 Please specify date of imagery.

-Profile View(s) Existing and proposed longitudinal profile view(s) of the channel (extending a minimum 15m upstream and downstream of project footprint) clearly illustrating the existing conditions and proposed development conditions.
+Applicable Provided Profile View(s) Existing and proposed longitudinal profile view(s) of the channel (extending a minimumm upstream and downstream of project footprint) clearly illustrating the existing conditions and proposed development conditions.
 Drawings must clearly illustrate the works and its interface with the upstream and downstream watercourse reaches (creek invert, bank details, and overall gradient) that are to remain undisturbed.

-Applicable Provided Cross-sectional View(s) Existing and proposed cross sectional views of the channel.
+Cross-sectional View(s) Existing and proposed cross sectional views of the channel and valley slope.
 Bankfull width, creek inverts and low flow channel must be illustrated.
-Watercourse Features Plan, section and profile details of proposed habitat features (e.g. pools, riffles, etc.), as well as tie-in to the proposed channel.
+Watercourse Features Plan, section and profile details of proposed features (e.g. pools, riffles, etc.), as well as tie-in to the proposed channel.
 Bank location (bankfull, low flow), must be clearly identified on the above noted plans.
 Substrate Materials Type, size/gradation and depth of appropriate substrate material.
-Analysis supporting the selected sizing must be provided.
 Details of granular mixtures proposed or native material to fill the void spaces must also be included.
-Existing Vegetation A vegetation inventory is required (including scientific names) A Tree Preservation Plan is also required.
-Tree protection fencing location and details must be illustrated on the drawings.
-Follow applicable municipal tree protection guidelines and by-laws and Conservation Halton's Guidelines on Landscaping and Restoration Plans(2021) , available at www.conservationhalton.ca.
-Proposed Vegetation Details on restoration, including a locally native, non-invasive seed mix for disturbed areas as well as compensatory trees and/or shrubs must be indicated on the drawings (including scientific names).
-Follow Conservation Halton's Guidelines on Landscaping and Restoration Plans (2021) , available at www.conservationhalton.ca , unless as directed as follows.
-Include a copy of the Landscaping Checklist (Table 5-1 Drawing Requirements).
-Follow Conservation Halton's Guidelines on Landscaping and Rehabilitation Plans (2021) , available at www.conservationhalton.ca .
-Staging, Phasing and Access Route Plans Details regarding the sequence of construction with consideration of site management, best management practices, and construction timing.
+Existing Vegetation Proposed Vegetation Staging, Phasing and Access Route Plans Details regarding the sequence of construction with consideration of site management, best management practices, and construction timing.
 The construction sequence should consider: Vegetation removal, In-stream works, Seasonal timing of landscaping and bioengineering, Stockpiling operations, etc. The full limits of disturbance for access to the site must be delineated with details regarding temporary crossings (if applicable).
 Efforts to minimize the extent of the disturbance must be demonstrated.